Python is Actually Portable

 This started the build, but almost every source file had complaints about

 functions being re-declared.
-For example, the Makefile assumed that sinh
+For example, the Makefile assumed that sinh was

-not available, and wrongly had #define HAVE_SINH 0
+not available, and wrongly had #define HAVE_SINH 0, which caused it to use

 Python’s backup implementation.

-It turns out that the CFLAGS
+It turns out that the CFLAGS provided for the cosmopolitan amalgamation

-, which is what configure
+clashed with AC_CHECK_FUNC, which is what configure scripts use

 to check if the host provides a particular function.
 At the time, the simplest

-fix was to edit the AC_CHECK_FUNC
+fix was to edit the AC_CHECK_FUNC part of configure script to make it play

 well, and it just worked3.